 The player with the strongest hand, when taking into account only their face-up cards, gets the right to bet first.
 Betting otherwise follows the usual norms for betting in poker.
 After the betting round concludes, two more cards are dealt to each player, one face down and one face up.
 Another betting round ensues, led by the current strongest player.
-One last pair of cards is dealt to each player (again, one face down and one face up), giving them a end total of seven cards.
-There is one final betting round, again led by the strongest player, and then all of the face-down cards are revealed.
-The player with the strongest hand, using five of the seven cards available to them and taking into account whatever wilds happen to be at the end, is the winner.
+One last pair of cards is dealt to each player (again, one face down and one face up), giving them an end total of seven cards.
+There is one final betting round, again led by the strongest player.
+Then all of the face-down cards are revealed.
+The player with the strongest hand, using five of the seven cards available to them, and taking into account whatever wilds happen to be at the end, is the winner.

-Because vanilla Follow the Bitch can often fall prey to limited betting because one player is obviously showing a much higher hand than their opponents, it is often played with Low Chicago rules.
+Vanilla Follow the Bitch can often fall prey to limited betting, because one player is obviously showing a much higher hand than their opponents.
+To counter this tendency, it is often played with Low Chicago rules.

 The Low Chicago is the lowest face-down spade.
-Not all spades will be contenders for Low Chicago; the lowest spade possible, the A♠ may well be in the deck stub, or be dealt face-up, and therefore not be eligible to win.
-If the A♠ is eligible, then it will be the Low Chicago, otherwise, it will be the 2♠, or if not then the 3♠, and so on.
+Not all spades will be contenders for Low Chicago; the lowest spade possible, the A♠, may well be in the deck stub, or be dealt face up.
+The A♠ would therefore not be eligible to win.
+If the A♠ is eligible, then it will be the Low Chicago.
+Otherwise, it will be the 2♠, or if it’s not eligible either, then the 3♠, and so on.

 3-2-1 Drop is a simple poker game that only uses three-card hands.
 Like Iron Cross and 3-5-7 (which it greatly resembles), players are not directly betting against each other, but instead risking the amount in the pot for a chance at winning it.